Support us from £3/month

 Outdoor gift ideas

-In April this year we launched our Grant A Green campaign.
+We continue to champion our Grant A Green campaign.
 The society continues to campaign so that more local councils in England and Wales voluntarily register their open spaces as town or village greens, to protect them from development and give local people rights of recreation there.

 We value every one of our members.
 Each provides the mandate for our voice to be heard so that we can keep paths and open spaces in the spotlight, where they belong.
-All members are kept up to date with our work and have access to support for protecting open spaces and public paths as well as a huge amount of expert knowledge and case-study experience on our website and from our Open Space member magazine, social media and eZines.
+All members are kept up to date with our work and have access to support for protecting open spaces and public paths as well as a huge amount of expert knowledge and case-study experience on our website, and from our Open Space member magazine, social media and eZines.

 Buy a society membership from just £33 for a whole year’s subscription.
-Apply before 17 December to be confident that we can post your gift in time for Christmas.
+Apply before 16 December to be confident that we can post your gift in time for Christmas.